 Harry Potter and the Sorcerer’s Stone isn’t actually about him, nor about Harry (Daniel Radcliffe).
-Ingeniously, it’s about what people have heard about Harry, and what they have thought of him since they heard his bedtime story for the first time (ingenious, because we are doing the exact same thing, even if we’re watching the film for the eighth time).
-Swathed in animal leather and hair, Hagrid (Robbie Coltrane), like a disheveled Santa who has taken up chimney sweeping, tells us the story.
-The dark lord was on his murderous rampage when he slaughtered the Potter couple, approached the crib where baby Harry slept, and disappeared.
+Ingeniously, it’s about what people have heard about Harry, and what they have thought of him since they heard his bedtime story for the first time (it's ingenious because we're doing the exact same thing).
+Swathed in animal leather and hair and hidden smiles, Hagrid (Robbie Coltrane), like a disheveled Santa who has taken up chimney sweeping, tells us the story.
+The dark lord was on his murderous rampage when he slaughtered the Potter family, approached the crib where baby Harry slept, and disappeared.
 He tried to kill the baby, but something “stumped him,” he says.
-Hagrid is an antique body with a Norman Rockwell face: he lacks only the beer-foam in his lips to complete the merriment that he, like most adults in the magical realm, keep hidden for some undisclosed reason.
-They seem worried about each next day, perhaps because one of them might bring harm to Harry Potter.
-Harry is special, as he learns, when hushed voices follow him round the tavern, and careful eyes wane in disbelief, eyes who have seen fantastical creatures and lived to conjure fire from their fingers.
-He’s special because, of all Voldemort’s victims, “he’s the boy who lived.”
-The respect that Harry gets from his teachers, the cautious way they protect him from the shadows, has nothing to do with the boy himself, but rather, what his life means to everyone else.
-If he can live, and keep living, then maybe the villains won’t return.
+Hagrid is an antique body with a Norman Rockwell face: he lacks only the beer-foam in his lips to complete the merriment that he, like most adults in the magical realm, keep to themselves for some reason.

-Early on, we get a glimpse of Harry’s upbringing under the mildly villainous Dursleys, his life in the cupboard beneath the family’s stairs.
-Then we seem to understand his blankness later: anything is better than home.
-His misfortune becomes comedically excessive as he endures his piggish cousin’s greed for child things and his bloated uncle’s unruly temperament towards anything the least bit magical.
+Don't misunderstand me: that works perfectly well in The Sorcerer's Stone, an unironic hero tale, a bedtime story that children might have written for themselves (it just doesn't work quite as well later).
+Here, director Chris Columbus gives us a glimpse of Harry’s upbringing under the mildly villainous Dursleys, his life in the cupboard beneath the family’s stairs, the life of punishment that a child would also imagine for themselves in such a story, as a justification for becoming a hero.
+We understand the plight of too many children today: this idea that anything is better than home, even school.
+His misfortune becomes excessive to the point of comedy, as Harry endures his piggish cousin’s (Harry Melling) greed for child things and his bloated uncle’s (Richard Griffiths) unruly temperament towards anything the least bit magical.
 (It borrows quite a bit from Matilda here: Vernon Dursley is like the parental monstrosities of Roald Dahl by way of The Good Neighbors.)
 Harry endures a lot.
 In this first film, at least, he doesn’t protest too much.

 The wizard headmaster Dumbledore, for instance, Richard Harris makes positively numinous, speaking as paper crinkles, gesturing with the slow grace of someone underwater.
 His eyes sparkle with the old stories.
 We know everything about him at a nervous glance, and especially that we know so little about him.
 Harry trades the tradition of the sword for an oaken wand, given to him by Ollivander (John Hurt) in a scene of mythic levity.
 The magical mundanities are even better than the showdowns.
 The children face monsters and towering school teachers, but I prefer them shopping, unpacking, going to class.
 The magical realm is warm, lived-in, like a whole world constructed out of colonial cabins.
 Every place in the world seems to have a fireside.